 In the 4,000th game played at Dodger Stadium, Joe Torre’s Dodgers beat the Mets, 5-1.
 The Los Angeles skipper also managed in the 1,000th game at the Astrodome (Mets - 1977) and Coors Field (Yankees - 2007), the 2,000th at Busch Stadium (Cardinals - 1991), the 3,000th at Angel Stadium (Yankees - 2003), and the 6,000th at Yankee Stadium (Yankees -2001).

 At Coors Field, Derek Lowe throws 43 pitches before he retires the first Rockies batter of the game.
 The Dodgers starting pitcher never recovers from the 50-pitch, three-run first inning, leaving after the fifth of a 7-2 eventual loss to Colorado.

 The Dodgers tie the major league record of 12 consecutive wins at home to start the season with their 3-1 victory over Arizona.
 L.A.'s 12-0 start at home equals the mark set by the Tigers in 1911.

 Satellite provider DirecTV and the Yes Network announce their plans to televise what is believed to be the first major league baseball game to air in three dimensions.
-The July 10 Safeco Field telecast between the Yankees and Mariners will be available in viewers with 3-D television sets in New York, Connecticut, Washington, Oregon, Alaska and parts of New Jersey, Pennsylvania, Montana and Idaho.
+The July 10 Safeco Field telecast between the Yankees and Mariners will be available to viewers with 3-D television sets in New York, Connecticut, Washington, Oregon, Alaska, and parts of New Jersey, Pennsylvania, Montana and Idaho.